vinnymac/PokeNurse/README.md

 ## Todo
 * Make delays more human
 * Additional sorting methods
-* Prevent users from running transfers/evolves while one is occuring
+* Prevent users from running transfers/evolves while one is occuring (Hackily implemented)
 * Pictures would be nice
 * Change the table into something more appealing